Pattern: Monolithic Architecture

 Since the application consists of a single component and all operations are local this solution has a number of benefits.
 Specifically, the dark energy forces are resolved as follows:

 • Simple interactions - all interactions are generally easier to understand and troubleshoot.
-However, interactions been subdomains could potentially be complex.
+However, interactions between subdomains could potentially be complex.

 • Efficient interactions - interactions are typically more efficient since all communication is local.